-At Duke, the award is made by the Council for the Arts, by a faculty committee appointed by the Vice Provost for the Arts.
+At Duke, the award is made by the Vice Provost for the Arts.

-Each year the Council for the Arts awards a cash prize of $2,000 to the graduating senior selected as the outstanding student in the creative and performing arts.
-Arts department chairs are invited to forward one nomination, which the Council for the Arts Selection Committee then reviews and from this group of nominees, selects the prizewinner.
+Each year the Office of Vice Provost for the Arts awards a cash prize of $2,000 to the graduating senior selected as the outstanding student in the creative and performing arts.
+Students do not apply directly for the award but rather are nominated by arts department chairs, who are invited to forward one nomination each.

-- A letter of nomination from the head of the unit.
-This letter is important; it should be comprehensive and persuasive.
+- The centerpiece of the application is a letter of nomination from the head of the unit, which should be comprehensive and persuasive.

 - At least one (more if appropriate) additional letter of recommendation from faculty members or others in the university community who can speak to the candidate’s qualifications and accomplishments.

 - A copy of the student’s most recent transcript.